-Composting workshop at Huerta del Valle (taken prior to TCC implementation).
-Photo credit: OntarioRealFood.org
+Nicolás Reza, a Huerta del Valle employee, adds organic waste to the compost area (taken prior to TCC implementation).
+Photo credit: U.S. Department of Agriculture

-ONTARIO'S ORGANICS RECYCLING PROJECT, referred to as the Ontario Carbon Farm, will produce compost from food and yard waste donated by project area residents and businesses.
-The project will reduce GHGs by diverting organic waste from landfills where it would otherwise decompose in the absence of oxygen, thereby producing methane, a potent GHG with warming properties up to 34 times more potent than carbon dioxide over 100 years.
+Ontario Carbon Farm, will produce compost from food and yard waste donated by project area residents and businesses.
+The project will reduce GHG emissions by diverting organic waste from landfills, where it would otherwise decompose in the absence of oxygen, thereby producing methane, a potent GHG with warming properties up to 34 times more potent than carbon dioxide over 100 years.
 By diverting organic waste to composting facilities where it is processed in the presence of oxygen, methane emissions from landfills are avoided.
 The diversion of organic waste to local composting facilities should also reduce the vehicle trips needed to transport organic material to off-site landfills, but these trips are difficult to estimate, so resulting GHG emissions are not reported here.